Why Are My Subway Tiles Cracking?

 Inadequate Thinset Application

 Thinset mortar plays a critical role in keeping your subway tiles securely bonded to the wall.
-Improper application of this "glue" can lead to big problems down the road.
-The key lies in achieving the right consistency when mixing the thinset according to the manufacturer's instructions.
-Thinset that's too dry won't spread evenly and create a strong bond, while excessively wet thinset will shrink as it dries, causing loose tiles vulnerable to cracking.
-Skimping on the amount of thinset used is another common mistake.
-The thinset needs to be applied evenly across the entire back of each tile, ensuring full coverage.
-Avoid "spot" application, where only dabs of thinset are used.
-This leaves air pockets behind the tiles, compromising adhesion and creating weak points that can crack under pressure.
+However, improper application of this "glue" can lead to significant problems over time.
+To ensure proper adhesion, it’s crucial to achieve the right consistency when mixing the thinset, following the manufacturer’s instructions carefully.
+Thinset that is too dry won’t spread evenly or create a strong bond, while overly wet thinset will shrink as it dries, leaving tiles loose and prone to cracking.

 Grouting Problems